pmaciag02/nvim-setup/README.md

 ### Requirements (besides Neovim ofc.)
 - [Nerd Font](https://github.com/ryanoasis/nerd-fonts) - f.e.
 HackNerdFont-Regular
 - ripgrep - for telescope fuzzy finder (sudo apt-get install ripgrep)
+- create a directory ~/.config/nvim and put all the configuration from the repository there